Blurrman/KodiWithFFMPEGDIRECT/README.md

 # kodistuff
-debs with inputstream.ffmpeg in them
+ios and tvos kodi debs and IPA's with inputstream.ffmpegdirect in them because for some reason the ones kodi provides dont have them